LASpencer/aie-Tic-Tac-Toe-Assignment/Tic Tac Toe/README.txt

 On an AI player's turn, it waits for a short time before the game takes a turn.

 ---Player---
+The Player virtual class represents a player in the game.
+It contains two methods: setGameController to set a pointer to the GameController object, and getMove to allow the Game object to get that player's chosen move.

+1: AIPlayer
+The AIPlayer's move is determined by using a minimax algorithm (more specifically, a negamax algorithm using alpha-beta pruning).
+The minimax method returns a MinimaxOption struct.
+This struct contains a move, the move's value, and the move's width (how many other moves with the same value could also have been made).
+The move from this structure is returned by getMove.
+The minimax method checks every possible legal move on the board passed to it, creating a copy of that board with the possible move made on it and checking the result.
+If it's a winning move, it's assigned a value of 10.
+If it ends the game with a draw, 0.
+If the game still continues, the method calls itself, passing the board with the new move made on it.
+The value of this move is equal to the value in the MinimaxOption struct returned, with its absolute value reduced by 1 and with opposite sign.
+This means that letting the other player win is bad, and forcing your own win is good.
+Also, by reducing the value by 1, the number of turns until someone wins is taken into account, so winning quickly or putting off a defeat will be prefered.
+The moves are put into an array of MinimaxOptions, sorted by value and width.
+Width is

+2: HumanPlayer
+The HumanPlayer subclass is far less complex.
+It gets its move by calling the GameController's getMove method, returning the last legal move clicked on by a user.

 III.
 Acknowledgements
 ---------------------